 At the beginning of the school year, I cover simple math concepts like number sense and sorting.
 Having math books to introduce these concepts can be a great way for students to engage with new skills.

-Here are a few of my favourite books for the beginning of the year.
+Here is a list of some of my favourite books for the start of the year.
 I like to do read-alouds with them, place them in the classroom library, put them out with math centers, or display them around the room.

 Math Counts Numbers